microsoft/AzureTrailblazerAcademy/month1/labs/lab_storage/README.md

 <img src="./images/DataShare-Create-Deployment-complete.PNG" alt="Data Share Deployment complete" Width="300">

-### Step-2: Add Storage Owner and Contributor roles to the Data Share
+### Step-2: Add Owner and Contributor roles to the Data Share for the blob storage account

-- Select the blob storage account (atastorageblob<yourname>).
+- Select the blob storage account (atastorageblobYourName).
     Select the storage accounts from the top left menu.
 Select your blob storage account.
 - Select Create role.
     Select "Access Control (IAM)" from the left blade.